Can a Cop Pull You Over for No Reason?

 They can’t pull you over for no reason whatsoever, but there are a lot of different things that can get you pulled over depending upon what’s going on in your specific case.

-This is why it’s important to maintain proper registration, inspection, if required in your state, any other decals such as county tax decals that might be required.
+This is why it’s important to maintain proper registration, inspection, if required in your state, and any other decals such as county tax decals that might be required.

-It’s also important to obviously make sure that your vehicle has proper and safe equipment and no unauthorized equipment such as an after-market loud muffler.
+It’s also important to make sure that your vehicle has proper and safe equipment and no unauthorized equipment such as an after-market loud muffler.

 Another thing that gets people pulled over at least in Virginia is having what they call a dangling object on your rear-view mirror.